sairagavender/randomminecraftmodfork/README.md

 ![Loaders](https://img.shields.io/badge/Loaders-Fabric%20%7C%20NeoForge-5b8c)
 [![Modrinth](https://img.shields.io/badge/Modrinth-Page-00AF5C?logo=modrinth)](https://modrinth.com/mod/hardcore-plus+)

-Server-side Hardcore mod that makes dying more punishing: if anyone dies, the whole server wipes and rotates to a fresh world.
+Server-side Hardcore mod that makes dying more punishing: if anyone dies, the whole server wipes and generates a fresh world.

 </div>

-## ✨ Features
-- ⚠️ Hardcore means data loss: worlds reset on player death by design
 ## ⚠️ Disclaimer

-This is a hardcore rotation mod.
+This is a hardcore multiplayer mod.
 When installed on a server:
-- If any player dies, all players die and the current world is wiped/rotated.
+- If any player dies, all players die and the current world is wiped.
 - Expect irreversible world loss unless you configure backups and keep external copies.
-- Do not add to existing worlds unless you’re prepared to lose the save on death.
+- Do not add to existing hardcore worlds unless you’re prepared to lose the save on death.

+## ✨ Features

 - Server-only: drop-in on the server; clients don’t need the mod
 - Hardcore rotation: on death (or command), stop server and swap to a new world